 Now that you have Alexa and Out of Milk talking to one another, you're probably going to want to use Alexa to edit your lists!
+Note: Alexa can only help you edit lists you own - the skill cannot edit shared lists.
 Here is a short list of the actions you might like to take, each followed by a list of the types of things you can say in order to get them to work (there are more options as well, but for brevity's sake, we've listed just a few for each.)

 1. Getting into the Skill